Framstag/libosmscout/webpage/content/documentation/stylesheet.md

 `GROUP <groupname> "," <groupname>...`
 :  matches all types that are in all the given groups (AND semantic)

-`FEATURE <featurename> "," <featurename>...`
+`FEATURE <featurename> [. <featureFlag>]"," <featurename> [. <featureFlag>...` :  matches all types that have ALL the given features (implicit "AND" semantic) and in turn all objects that have the feature set during runtime (so objects which have a type that has this feature but the feature is not actually present for  a given instance of this type do not match).
+Optionally instead of filtering for a feature you can also filter for feature flag of the given feature.
-:  matches all types that have ALL the given features (AND semantic) and in turn all object that have the feature set during runtime (so objects which have a type that has this feature but the feature is not actually present for agiven nstance of this type do not match).
+Feature flags are boolean values of the feature value.

 `PATH`
 : matches all types wihich are annotated as `PATH` in the OST file.